-Biden vows to defend Japan as China asserts power in Asia
+Biden vows to defend U.S. allies as China asserts power in Asia

 Compared with Trump, though, many in Asia are looking forward to a steadier hand under Biden.

-“It's a great thing that we don’t have this highly uncertain and unpredictable president anymore, after January next year, said Michishita.
+“It's a great thing that we don’t have this highly uncertain and unpredictable president anymore, after January next year,” said Michishita, though he noted there could still be substantial disagreements.

 Biden’s phone calls came after Beijing gutted Hong Kong’s legislature on Wednesday by allowing the disqualification of lawmakers deemed “unpatriotic.”
 Four pro-democracy legislators were forced out, triggering a mass walkout of opposition lawmakers.